SutirthaSaha/coding/12-dynamic-programming.md

 Kadane's Algorithm makes a greedy choice at each step by selecting the option that maximizes the sum up to the current element.
 This choice ensures that the local maximum is always the best option for achieving the global maximum.

 ##### Working:
-- The algorithm keeps track of two key pieces of information: the maximum sum of the subarray that ends at the current position and the maximum sum of any subarray encountered so far.
+- The algorithm keeps track of two key pieces of information: **the maximum sum of the subarray that ends at the current position** and **the maximum sum of any subarray encountered so far**.
 - As you iterate through the array, for each element, you decide whether to include it in the current subarray or to start a new subarray with this element.
 This decision is based on which option yields a higher sum.
   - If including the element in the current subarray results in a higher sum, you continue with the current subarray.
   - If starting a new subarray with the current element results in a higher sum, you start a new subarray.